-Additionally, I often worried about money growing up, worked to support myself through college and graduate school, and borrowed a dizzying amount of money to pursue my education.
+Additionally, I worried about money growing up and worked to support myself through college and graduate school, as well as borrowed a dizzying amount of money to pursue my education.
 These experiences have made me deeply empathetic to the financial challenges many students face, and I am invested in making institutions of higher education accessible to people with limited economic resources.
 I provide PDFs of all materials and free museum admission to minimize financial barriers to accessing the content of my courses.
 I also continuously work to improve my use of course websites to give greater opportunities for success to students who are balancing their efforts to achieve their educational goals with employment and family obligations.

 EXPANDING THE FIELD OF ART HISTORY

 As an MFA student in interdisciplinary studio art at the Maryland Institute College of Art, I was hungry for information on the history of transgender art, but I felt both lost and frustrated when I realized that very little work had been done in this subfield of art history.
 This and the enthusiasm I found for teaching art history in studio art courses motivated my return to graduate school to pursue doctoral work in art history.
-Through my research and editorial work for projects like the August 2020 issue of the Journal of Visual Culture titled “New Work in Transgender Art and Visual Culture Studies,” I seek to shape what is slowly becoming a distinct subfield.
+Through my dissertation research and editorial work for projects like the August 2020 issue of the Journal of Visual Culture titled “New Work in Transgender Art and Visual Culture Studies,” I seek to shape what is slowly becoming the distinct subfield of transgender art history.
 This experience has also motivated my growing research efforts in disability art history.
 Like transgender art history, I have found this history has gone largely unexamined despite how central materiality and visuality are and have been to disability culture.

 COMMITMENT TO DIVERSIFYING THE ACADEMY